Review: Skoda Kamiq (2019)

 What's the Skoda Kamiq (2019) like to drive?

-You can expect around 50mpg from the most frugal petrol and mid-50s for the diesel.
+You can expect 50mpg from the most frugal petrol and mid-50s for the diesel.
 If the Arona is anything to go by, the official figures will be fairly achievable in the real world.
-The DSG gearbox will knock fuel consumption slightly, so opt for a manual if you're worried about running costs.
+The DSG gearbox will knock fuel consumption by two or three mpg, so opt for the manual if running costs are key.

-The 115PS 1.0-litre as tested, combined with a six-speed manual gearbox is a superb little engine.
-115PS is plenty powerful enough for most drivers, with enough gusto for motorway driving and tackling hills.
-It's a little noisy if you work it hard, but no more so than any other three-cylinder engine.
+The 1.0-litre TSI 115PS, combined with a six-speed manual gearbox is a superb little engine.
+The engine produces 200Nm of torque, which provides a satisfying low-gear zip for tackling hills and navigating around town.
+It's a little noisy if you work it hard on the motorway, but no more so than any other three-cylinder engine.
+The 1.0 TSI is also available with 95PS, which is the only engine to get the five-speed manual gearbox.

 One of the most impressive things about the Kamiq is its refinement.
-It feels like a much larger car on the motorway, with a commanding view giving an impression of safety. ('Sit higher.
-See further. feel safer.')
-Very little wind or road noise makes its way into the cabin, while its standard suspension strikes a good balance between firm and wafty.
+Unlike the SEAT Arona, there is very little wind or road noise making its way into the cabin, while its standard suspension strikes a good balance between firm and wafty.
 There's an optional sports chassis, as yet undriven.

 What have we been asked about the Skoda Kamiq (2019)?